dasher-project/dasher/java/README.md

 # Dassher Java Installation and Code Explanation
-This document shows how dassher work on java.
+This document contains 5 part about dassher's java version.

 * Installing and testing(1)
 * Licensing(2)